Activities for team building and games for your virtual team

 Gather the colleagues in a circle to share the “Suddenly” story and give the first three sentences to a story about something.
 Tell “Suddenly …” at the end of the three sentences and pass the story on to the person next to you.
 Taking the three sentences and expanding on the story with another three sentences is their work, followed by “Suddenly …” Every mention of “Suddenly” helps the story to take a turn.
 It is up to the next person in the circle what the turn looks like.

-The "Suddenly" narrative lets individuals discover opportunities to draw on content that existed before them, while still being inventive while all ears are on them.
-Do that the next time you want the department to come together for a break and you're sure everybody will laugh.
+The “Suddenly” narrative lets individuals discover opportunities to draw on content that existed before them while still being inventive while all eyes are on them.
+Do that the next time you want the department to come together for a break, and you’re sure everybody will laugh.

 99. Go-kart race

 Nothing like a little bonding rivalry within a group.
-An adrenaline-pumping game such as kart racing is a perfect way to get workers to engage in a entirely different and enjoyable way.
-Only make sure that everyone is paying attention during the reading on protection.
-Small community of go-kart racing colleagues in red dress
+An adrenaline-pumping game such as kart racing is a perfect way to get workers to engage in an enjoyable way.
+Only make sure everyone is paying attention during the reading on protection.

 100. Concentration (Edition of Marketing)